© 2023 CyberNews - Latest tech news,

 Security

-Basics such as SSL certificate, DDoS protection, and server firewall are included in all plans.
+Basics such as an SSL certificate are included in all plans.
 However, you need to pay extra for malware protection and removal as well as backups.
 However, all of that is included in the most expensive plan.

 Support

 HostPapa support is available 24/7 in multiple languages.
 The agents are very fast and knowledgeable.
-We had a great experience.
+I had a great experience.

 So who do we recommend HostPapa to?